-NORC at the University of Chicago is seeking a qualified Research Scientist to support our Public Health Research Department in our Bethesda, MD office.
+NORC at the University of Chicago is seeking a talented Research Scientist to support the Public Health Research Department.
 NORC’s Public Health staff work closely with colleagues in Health Sciences and Health Care to offer program, policy, and research solutions.
 We are committed to building and maintaining long-term relationships among our staff, partners, and sponsors through collaboration, mutual respect, and a commitment to improving health and health care for all people.

 - Serve as task leader with budget responsibilities on complex scientific and or technical components of large projects or a series of smaller projects.

-- Design research studies in collaboration with a multi-disciplinary team of researchers, with an interest in violence, violence prevention, justice-involved populations, and substance abuse a plus.
+- Design research studies in collaboration with a multi-disciplinary team of researchers.

 - Author and present research at client and professional meetings and lead drafting of final project reports.
 Submit articles for publication in refereed journals.